 To prepare Kholodet dish, meat broth is boiled for on slow flame for a longer time period until fully softened.
 Sometimes, meat broth is mixed with onion, carrots and bay leaves.
 Seems interesting but it is noticeable that the readiness of this dish is checked through dipping of fingers in it.
 If fingers come out sticky, the broth is ready so the dish becomes arranged to serve.

-Also called Borscht and Borshch, popular Borsch is colorful Ukrainian Jewish soup.
+Also called Borscht and Borshch, popular Borscht Ukranian food is a colorful Jewish soup.
 It is prepared through the assorted vegetables which include beets, carrots, potatoes, cabbage and kidney beans amongst others.
 In its non-vegetarian version though, meat is added to enhance that flavor and taste.

 Although more than 300 types of Borshch are prepared nowadays but Ukrainian Borshch always remains distinct.
 This unique soup is usually prepared from carrots, potatoes, cabbage, onions, parsley and beets.
 Distinct dark red color of this dish makes it unique.

 Where To Try: Seven Piggies, Cafe Centaur, The Most Expensive Galiciam Restaurant, Galushko

 Paska is famous as Ukrainian Easter bread.
 This traditional cake recipe is baked with the eggs besides flavoring agents and alcohol.
 Whether Christmas or some other holiday, this cake remains perfect choice among the families.
 In order to add some religious flavor in it, it is often decorated with religious symbols.